|(a) Approval process. The department may approve an

 incomplete may be returned to the applicant along with the application

-(4) School license required.
+(4) Provider license required.
 A person or entity offering

-a drug and alcohol driving awareness program to Texas students by
+a driving safety course to Texas students by an alternative delivery

-(b) Program content.
-The ADM must deliver the same
+(b) Course content.
+The ADM must allow for delivery

-topics and program content as the approved course established by the
+of the same topics and course content as the approved course established

 (1) Course topics.
 The time requirements for each unit